Twelve Ways to Improve Your Estimating Accuracy (Part 3)

 Planning for the release of project deliverables should start in the pre-proposal, estimating phase.

 That's when people can proactively envision the possibilities for addressing downstream needs, instead of simply allowing circumstances to dictate their options later.

-My Tips for Smoothly Rolling Out Projects checklist suggests various ways to deliver projects more effectively.
+The considerations on the Tips for Smoothly Rolling Out Projects checklist suggest strategies you can use to plan smooth rollouts.
 You can then identify, propose, and estimate your rollout activities accordingly.